Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/page.md

 </DoDont>

 - Short: for secondary actions, when the noun represents the same object as the page itself, a verb alone may be used.
-If there is ambiguity (such as with the verb “Cancel”), always use the {verb}+{noun} format.
+If there is ambiguity (such as with the verb “Cancel”), always use the \{verb\}+\{noun\} format.

   In the context of the orders list page: